 In areas where upright marker posts are not practical, the Rhino HideOut™ Test Station is an ideal choice.
 The flush mounted test station can be mowed over while still providing a visible warning.
 It has a telescoping terminal board for quick access to the tracer wire.

 Locating multiple utility lines can become a tedious task for the locator – having to locate lines separately and continuously reconnect to the different terminals.

 Innovative hardware like the Iso-Switch, can significantly speed up the locating process as it allows the locator to connect to all the facilities at once.

 Grounding anodes should be installed at all dead ends of the tracer wire system to complete the electrical circuit needed to enhance signal for locating purposes.
 Grounded tracer wire allows for the locator to use a lower frequency which provide the most accurate results for locating.
 Higher frequency has a tendency to bleed-over into other buried utilities, making the locate inaccurate.

 The best way to ground a tracer wire system is to install a 1.5 lb. drive-in magnesium ground rod and an access point at each tracer wire dead end.
 An access point will protect the wire and provide a direct connection point for a utility locate transmitter to connect to the tracer wire.
 It also provides a connection point for the ground rod wire and allows the ground connection to be turned on and off, allowing you to control the signal on the target line.

 A tracer wire system is only as good as its weakest connection.
-Connectors with superior strength that are water and corrosion-proof protect vulnerable wire splices and keep the locate signal flowing across connections.
+Connectors with superior strength that are water and corrosion-proof protect vulnerable wire splices and keep the locate signal throughout the tracer wire system.